SOM-Research/Gitana/README.md

+> NOTE: Gitana has been archived and is not maintained anymore.
+We have deactivated the issue tracker as we cannot offer support either.
+The development status of our tools is declared [here](https://som-research.uoc.edu/research-tools/).
+Feel free to contact us for further information.

 # Gitana: a SQL-based Project Activity Inspector

 Gitana imports and digests the data of Git repositories, issue trackers, Q&A web-sites and Instant messaging services to a relational database